enqueuezero/site/concrete-architecture/zeromq.md

 ## Overview

-ZeroMQ in five lines of code: (you know I'm just showing a tip of iceberg, right?)
+Below is ZeroMQ in five lines of code: (you know I'm just showing a tip of iceberg, right?)

 ```python
 c = Context() # create context